Updated: Jan 24

 On this side, the hyphens appear to be only one story tall and are topped with a classical wooden balustrade.
 The end wings of the house are two window bays wide and two stories tall, topped with a hipped roof.
 A simple belt course denotes the division between the first and second stories.

-On the left of the above photo is one of the ground floor windows that flank the portico on either side.
+On the left of the above photo is one of the ground-floor windows that flank the portico on either side.
 Set into arched recessed bays, these windows feature a wide central portion and slimmer ones on either side.
-On the right in the photo is one of the engaged pilasters found on either side of the dome where it meets the house.
+On the right in the photo is one of the engaged pilasters on either side of the dome where it meets the house.

 This plaque from the Star-Spangled Banner National Historic Trail shares the story of Dr. and Mrs. Thornton fleeing their home for Tudor Place on the night the British burned Washington DC

 Even after the home was finished, the Peters and the Thorntons remained good friends.
-Their relationship was so strong in fact, that Martha Peter and Dr. Thornton's wife, Anna Maria Thornton, got to witness an extraordinary moment of American history together.
+Their relationship was so strong that Martha Peter and Dr. Thornton's wife, Anna Maria Thornton, got to witness an extraordinary moment in American history together.
 On August 24, 1814, word reached Washington that the British army had won the Battle of Bladensburg and was advancing toward the capital city.

 That night, Anna and Martha peered out the window seen above in the Peters' bedchamber (the room now displayed as a dining room) and watched the city burn.
-Dr. Thornton's most cherished architectural triumph, the U.S. Capitol Building, was among the structures set ablaze that night, and the burning of the White House would force President Madison into temporary residence at the Octagon House he had also designed.
-For Thornton, the night was likely a profound personal experience, as well as a historic one for the nation as a whole.
+Dr. Thornton's most cherished architectural triumph, the U.S. Capitol Building, was among the structures set ablaze that night.
+The burning of the White House would force President Madison into temporary residence at the Octagon House Thornton had also designed.
+For Thornton, the night was likely a profound personal experience and a historic one for the nation as a whole.